spatie/crypto/README.md

 (new Spatie\Crypto\KeyPair())->generate($pathToPrivateKey, $pathToPublicKey)
 ```

-You can password protect the private key by using the `password` method:
+You can protect the private key with a password by using the `password` method:

 ```php
 [$passwordProtectedPrivateKey, $publicKey] = (new Spatie\Crypto\KeyPair())->password('my-password')->generate();
 ```

-When using a password while generating a private key, you will need that password when instanciating the `PrivateKey` class.
+When using a password to generating a private key, you will need that password when instantiating the `PrivateKey` class.

 ### Loading keys